VUmcCGP/wisecondor/README.md

 ## Plots

 Every dot represents a bin.
 The dots range across the X-axis from chromosome 1 to X (or Y, in case of a male).
-The value of a dot represents the ratio between the observed number of reads and the expected number of reads, the latter being the 'healthy' state.
-As these values are log2-transformed, healthy dots should be close-to 0.
+The vertical position of a dot represents the ratio between the observed number of reads and the expected number of reads, the latter being the 'healthy' state.
+As these values are log2-transformed, 'healthy dots' should be close-to 0.
 Importantly, notice that the dots are always subject to Gaussian noise.
 Therefore, segments, indicated by horizontal grey bars, cover bins of predicted equal copy number.
+The size of the dots represent the variability at the reference set.
+Thus, the size increases with the significance of an observation.
 Vertical grey bars represent the blacklist, which will match hypervariable loci and repeats.
-Finally, the vertical colored dotted lines show where the constitutional 1n and 3n states are expected (when constitutional DNA is at 100% purity, at least).
+Finally, the vertical colored dotted lines show where the constitutional 1n and 3n states are expected (when constitutional DNA is at 100% purity).
 Often, an aberration does not surpass these limits, which has several potential causes: depending on your type of analysis, the sample could be subject to tumor fraction, fetal fraction, mosaicisms, etc ...
 Sometimes, the segments do surpass these limits: here it's likely you are dealing with 4n, 5n, 6n, ...